LJohnsonLab/microglia-4s2-wd-lps/README.md

-# Nolt et al. — analysis code and processed data
+# Nolt et al.
+# Analysis code and processed data

 Analysis scripts, processed data, and rendered Quarto reports backing the bulk-RNA-seq, GSEA, and Luminex cytokine results in: